Tips for Busy Families

 - Use frozen chopped vegetables (such as carrots, peas, and broccoli).

 - Use the microwave for cooking or defrosting.

 - Learn simple recipes that can be made in less than 30 minutes.

 - Chop fresh herbs and place in ice cube trays.
 Fill trays with water and freeze.
-Store the frozen cubes in a plastic bag in the freezer.
+Store the frozen cubes in a plastic bag.
 Use when you need fresh herbs.

-- Grow cilantro, basil, or thyme on a sunny windowsill.
+- Grow oregano, basil, or thyme on a sunny windowsill.

 - Keep dried herbs on hand.
 One teaspoon of dried herbs is equal to 3 teaspoons of fresh herbs.

 Try these healthy snacks: